FriendsOfSymfony/FOSUserBundle/Resources/doc/controller_events.rst

 Controllers with a form also dispatch an ``INITIALIZE`` event after the entity is fetched, but before the form is created.

-For instance, this listener will change the redirection after the password resetting to go to the homepage instead of the profile::
+For instance, this subscriber will change the redirection after the password resetting to go to the homepage instead of the profile::

-    // src/Acme/UserBundle/EventListener/PasswordResettingListener.php
+    // src/Acme/UserBundle/EventListener/PasswordResettingSubscriber.php

-    namespace Acme\UserBundle\EventListener;
+    namespace Acme\UserBundle\EventSubscriber;

     use FOS\UserBundle\FOSUserEvents;
     use FOS\UserBundle\Event\FormEvent;